Zoot (band): 1968–1969: Think Pink

-1970–1971: New Image, Just Zoot and break up
+1970–1971: New image, Just Zoot and break up

-By early 1970, band members had tired of the garish pink outfits and associated harassment and physical abuse, hence, to rid themselves of the bubblegum/teen idol image, they burnt their outfits on TV music show, Happening '70.
-In April 1970, Zoot promoted their single "Hey Pinky", with an advertisement in Go-Set which featured a nude picture of their buttocks.
-"Hey Pinky" was a hard charging guitar oriented song but it failed to chart.
+By early 1970, band members had tired of the garish pink outfits and associated harassment and physical abuse.
+To rid themselves of the bubblegum/teen idol image, they burnt their outfits on TV music show Happening '70.
+In April 1970, Zoot promoted their single "Hey Pinky" with an advertisement in Go-Set which featured a nude picture of their buttocks.
+"Hey Pinky" was a hard charging guitar-oriented song but it failed to chart.
 The song was rebellious in nature and openly mocked the pink outfits as well as their previous management and their detractors.

-The group's debut studio album Just Zoot was released in July and reached number 12 on the Australian Kent Music Report.
-In August 1970, Zoot finished second to The Flying Circus at the Hoadley's Battle of the Sounds.
+The group's debut studio album, Just Zoot, was released in July 1970 and reached number 12 on the Australian Kent Music Report.
+In August 1970, Zoot finished second to the Flying Circus at the Hoadley's Battle of the Sounds competition.
 Note: Includes a photo from Laurie Richards Photographic Collection, Performing Arts Museum.

-In December 1970 Zoot released a heavy metal cover of The Beatles' song, "Eleanor Rigby" which became their most popular single when it peaked at No. 4 in March 1971.
+In December 1970, Zoot released a hard rock cover of the Beatles' song "Eleanor Rigby".
+It became their most popular single when it peaked at No. 4 in March 1971.
 It remained in the Top 40 for twenty weeks and reached No. 12 on the Top Records for the Year of 1971.
-Their next single, "The Freak" / "Evil Child", another hard rock song, was released in April 1971 and peaked into the top 30.
+Their next single, "The Freak" / "Evil Child", another hard rock song, was released in April 1971 and peaked in the top 30.

-With the chart success of "Eleanor Rigby", RCA expressed interest in bringing them to the United States to record, but they encountered problems with visa work permits, and Springfield was being scouted for a solo career.
-Along with other disappointments and frustrations, this led to the band breaking up in May 1971.
-Go-Set published its 1971 pop poll results in July, with Zoot in third place behind Daddy Cool for 'Best Group', while "Eleanor Rigby" won 'Best Single' ahead of Daddy Cool's "Eagle Rock".
+With the chart success of "Eleanor Rigby", RCA expressed interest in bringing them to the United States to record, but they encountered problems with visa work permits and Springfield was being scouted for a solo career.
+Along with other disappointments and frustrations this led to the band breaking up in May 1971.
+Go-Set published its 1971 pop poll results in July, with Zoot in third place behind Daddy Cool for Best Group, while "Eleanor Rigby" won Best Single ahead of Daddy Cool's "Eagle Rock".
 EMI/Columbia released a compilation, Zoot Out late in 1971.